-But despite the Victorian building still needing work, the repair team has worked hard to make sure she can take tomorrow's service, joined by the Bishop of Taunton, the Rt Rev Peter Maurice.
+But despite the Victorian building still needing work, the repair team has worked hard to make sure she can take today's service, joined by the Bishop of Taunton, the Rt Rev Peter Maurice.

 She said: "It is around three months since we have had a service in there, there was a foot to 18 inches of water in it at one point, not as much as many of the houses but enough to do some damage."